This is Part 2 of an in-depth tutorial about editing and deleting posts.

 (Bulk Actions menu)

-To edit multiple your posts:
+To edit multiple posts:

 - Choose ‘Edit’ in the Bulk Actions drop menu, and

-(How to edit multiple posts in WordPress)
+(How to edit multiple your posts)

 The Bulk editor allows you to edit a number of areas for your posts:

 - Categories – One or more categories can be ADDED to multiple posts, but you cannot CHANGE or DELETE a category for those posts through the bulk editor.

 - Tags – One or more tags can be ADDED in bulk to posts, but cannot be CHANGED or DELETED through the bulk editor.

 - Author – You can change the post author.